bumoproject/bumo-docs-en/docs/protocol standard/BUMO_CTP_Standard.rst

 decimals: decimal places.

 totalSupply: the total amount of tokens, and its type is string.
-For example, when issuing 50000 tokens, the total amount of tokens is 50000*100000000.
+For example, when issuing 50000 tokens, the total amount of tokens is actually 50000*100000000.

 **Return value:**